CLIP-based Synergistic Knowledge Transfer for Text-based Person Retrieval: Introduction

 \section{Introduction}

-Text-based Person Retrieval (TBPR) \cite{Li_2017_CVPR} refers to retrieving images of individuals from a large-scale image gallery based on textual descriptions.
-The core challenge is to establish cross-modal alignments between two distinct feature spaces (vision and language) in the absence of fine-grained image-text datasets of pedestrian.
+Text-based Person Retrieval (TPR) \cite{Li_2017_CVPR} refers to retrieving images of individuals from a large-scale image gallery based on textual descriptions.
+The core challenge is to establish cross-modal alignments between two distinct feature spaces (vision and language) in the absence of fine-grained image-text datasets of pedestrians.

-Existing TBPR methods are typically categorized into two types: \emph{global-matching} and \emph{local-matching} methods. \emph{Global-matching} \cite{han2021text,shu2022see,jiang2023cross,zhang2018deep,zheng2020dual} aligns images and texts into a shared latent embedding space by directly calculating the global features using specific loss functions.
+Existing TPR methods are typically categorized into two types: \emph{global-matching} and \emph{local-matching} methods. \emph{Global-matching} \cite{han2021text,shu2022see,jiang2023cross,zhang2018deep,zheng2020dual} aligns images and texts into a shared latent embedding space by directly calculating the global features using specific loss functions.
 However, these methods often overlook crucial local features related to visual cues and textual attributes, which are vital for fine-grained tasks.
-To address this limitation, \emph{local-matching} methods\cite{shao2022learning, yan2022clip, chen2022tipcb,wang2020vitaa, ding2021semantically} have been introduced to delve into local features.
+To address this limitation, \emph{local-matching} methods \cite{shao2022learning, yan2022clip, chen2022tipcb,wang2020vitaa, ding2021semantically} have been introduced to delve into local features.
 They explicitly segment person images into stripes or patches, and analyze texts with additional parsers.
 Moreover, implicit local alignments can be achieved through cross-modal attention or MASK mechanisms.
 While \emph{local-matching} methods bring improved performance, their computational overhead during training and inference due to the extra complex modules is an obstacle when deployed in real-time applications.